alan0201tw/Rigidbody2D/README.md

     }
     (end)

-    for every rigidbody 'A'
+    for every rigidbody 'A' from index [0, n)
     {
-        for every "other" rigidbody 'B'
+        for every "other" rigidbody 'B' from index [i+1, n) {
-        {
             Manifold 'M'
             if ( 'A' collides with 'B' )